lukas-kubasek/silver-bar-market/README.md

 Implementation Notes
 --------------------

 * No real persistence implemented.
-Just an in-memory implementation provided.
+Just an in-memory order repository implementation provided.
 * No real authentication implemented.
 The `DefaultOrderBoardService` uses a dummy userId.